rust-embedded/discovery/src/06-hello-world/README.md

 This command will block as `itmdump` is now watching the `itm.txt` file.
 Leave this terminal open.

+Make sure that F3 is connected to your laptop.
+Open another terminal from `/tmp` directory (on Windows `%TEMP%`) to launch OpenOCD similar as described in chapter [First OpenOCD connection].

+[First OpenOCD connection]: ../03-setup/verify.html#first-openocd-connection

 Alright.
 Now, let's build the starter code and flash it into the microcontroller.

 To avoid passing the `--target thumbv7em-none-eabihf` flag to every Cargo invocation we can set a